 On January 24, 2020, at the earliest stage before the pandemic was announced, a Coordination Council was created as per Order No.01-18/o of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.
 In line with the worldwide complicated situation, a plan, along with other important measures, was approved and the role of various government agencies was determined on the basis of Decree No.164 "On the Approval of Measures to Prevent the Possible Spread of the Novel Coronavirus in Georgia and the Emergency Response Plan for Cases of the Novel Coronavirus Disease" of the Government of Georgia issued on January 28, 2020.

-Order No.06-32 /0 "On Approval of Interim Guidelines for Medical Institutions and Health Services on Taking Samples for Laboratory Research for the Novel Coronavirus (2019-nCoV)" for the purpose of unified diagnostic methodology and quality control was issued by NCDC on February 12, 2020 and a Special Emergency Plan was approved in accordance with Order No.01-70/o of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, dated February 27, 2020 for clarity of the sequence of actions and obligations of the relevant agencies involved.
+Order No.06-32 /0 "On Approval of Interim Guidelines for Medical Institutions and Health Services on Taking Samples for Laboratory Research for the Novel Coronavirus (2019-nCoV)" for the purpose of unified diagnostic methodology and quality control was issued by NCDC on February 12, 2020 and ASpecial Emergency Plan was approved in accordance with Order No.01-70/o of the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia, dated February 27, 2020 for clarity of the sequence of actions and obligations of the relevant agencies involved.

 As the epidemic got much worse, on March 2, 2020, all educational institutions, in conformity with Decree No.434 of the Government of Georgia, transferred to a distance learning online format.
 The country had been banned from entering the people arriving from high-risk countries, and quarantine zones were allocated.
 On March 18, 2020, the NCDC issued Order No.06-65/o "On Approval of the Necessary Laboratory Testing Algorithm for Taking Samples from the Quarantine/Self-isolated Persons as of Possible Cases of the Novel Coronavirus (2019-nCoV)”.